ashleydavis/fuzzmatic/README.md

 npm install yaml
 ```

-Then load and parser the YAML file, before generating data from it:
+Then load and parse the YAML file, before generating data from it:

 ```javascript
 const fs = require("fs");